MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 * **Wikidata**: hosted on Blazegraph at https://query.wikidata.org
 * **Bioregistry**: hosted using rdflib-endpoint at https://bioregistry.io/sparql
 * **Bio2RDF**: datasets available as whole in a Virtuoso at https://bio2rdf.org/sparql
-  * Drugbank: to host on GraphDB at https://graphdb.dumontierlab.com (note: GraphDB free edition does not handle multiple queries at the same time, it waits for the previous query to finish.
-Sending too many complex queries might get it stuck, which will require a hard restart from the server)
-  * HGNC: to host on Stardog? at https://stardog.137.120.31.102.nip.io (create db `federated-demo`)
-  * GOA: to host on [oxigraph](https://github.com/oxigraph/oxigraph)?

-> ⚠️ Unfortunately the latest published version of the mentioned Bio2RDF datasets is not valid RDF, because the URIs contains spaces.
-So we could not load those 3 Bio2RDF datasets to separate triplestores (they all fail due to spaces in URIs).

 ## WikiPathways x BioLink